Zjut-MultimediaPlus/MMSTN/README.md

 If you are interesting in these data, you can click [the CMA Tropical Cyclone Best Track Dataset](https://tcdata.typhoon.org.cn/en/zjljsjj_sm.html) and
 [the CMO's tropical cyclone data](http://typhoon.nmc.cn/web.html) to obtain more details.

-We will also update how these data used in the MMSTN in the future, so stay tuned...

 ## Note
 Our codes were modified from the implementation of ["Social GAN: Socially Acceptable Trajectories with Generative Adversarial Networks"](https://github.com/agrimgupta92/sgan).
 Please cite the two papers (SGAN and MMSTN) when you use the codes.